Ready to relax with Rover? Our precious pups not only deserve vacations of their own, but they can also make amazing traveling companions!

 Want to check out the west coast with your woofer?
 Make your way to Huntington Beach, California, home to one of the best Dog Beaches around!
 This public beach has grassy areas for your four-foot to enjoy, along with waste stations to help accommodate canine companions and keep things clean.

 Once you’ve worked up an appetite, you and your pooch can chow down at The Bread Crumb, a delicious Hawaiian-themed diner.
 Then, consider trying out a craft beer at the dog-friendly Riip Beer Company while taking in the gorgeous palm trees.

 For a relaxing stay, check out the Kimpton Shorebreak Hotel.
 Here, dogs are welcome to stay at no additional cost, and the hotel provides things like a bed, waste bags, and treats.

 Should you and your pooch crave an urban vacation environment, you can always make your way to the Big Apple.

 There’s certainly no shortage of things to do there, starting with the numerous dog parks located in and around the city.
-And then, you and your pooch can enjoy delicious food and drinks from doggie cafes like Boris & Horton.
+There are also tons of great dog-friendly restaurants and dog-friendly bars in New York City.

 Finding accommodations shouldn’t be difficult, as your pooch is welcome at several local historic hotels, such as The Roxy.
 And spots like the Kimpton Muse Hotel roll out dog beds, bowls, and treats to help your dog feel right at home.